szabgab/slides/python/README.md

 Take the codon exercise, solve it with 3 loops and solve it with a pre-calculated look-up table. see the time difference.

+## Pytest

+* Can we protect our test from infinite (or too long) process? e.g. what if we get in an infinite loop?
+Can we set a max run time for the tests?